Julia-Embedded/Julia_On_Development_Boards/README.md

 The videos are a bit dated.
 I've streamlined the code quite a bit more.

 The main Julia file that I am using, now, is Machine_GPIO.jl.
 It keeps all of the code in one file.
+Machine_GPIO is a module that can be used on any of the nodes on the cluster.
+This is done via the Julia macro @everywhere.
+This macro basically takes the code and makes it available to any processes.
+Using GPIOs is now part of the Linux file system.
+So, Machine_GPIO just uses that fact that any of the development boards that are running Linux can take advantage of the sysfs GPIO (see http://elinux.org/GPIO).
+So, this idea should work for any development board that has GPIOs and is running some flavor of Linux.
+I am also running a 32-bit version of Julia on every node because it was the lowest common denominator and all versions of Julia on the cluster must be the same 32-bit or 64-bit version.

 Here's an example of using Julia to blink an LED on a remote development board.
 In this example, I have an LED attached to the NanoPi Duo board on pin 5.
 In this example, the whole function blink_LED is being done remotely on the development board.